Addressing the Causes and Effects of Intellectual and Developmental Disabilities

 - Research on the conditions that cause I/DD, including, but not limited to, biomedical causes of disability, preventive health care options, and the consequence of exposure to environmental hazards.

 - Promotion of folic acid supplementation among women of child-bearing age, with emphasis in communities where the incidence of neural tube defects is higher;

-- Efforts to prevent accidental childhood injuries, through programs to promote the use of car seats, seatbelts and bicycle helmets;
+- Efforts to prevent accidental childhood injuries, such as programs to promote the use of car seats, seatbelts, and bicycle and other sports helmets;

 - Programs and education to reduce the incidence of disabilities resulting from child abuse, particularly Shaken Baby Syndrome;